yinghli/azure-vpn-asa/README.md

 This documentation will desctrip how to setup IPSec VPN with Azure VPN gateway using BGP. <br>

 # Azure VPN Setup
-In this doc, we will use Azure Portal to setup all vpn steps.
+In Azure side, we will use Azure Portal to setup all vpn steps.
 Powershell and Azure CLI can do the same setup. <br>
 We will use below parameters to setup. <br>

 Parameters            | Values